 In addition the amount of weight used by a wide pot’s lid is rather disproportionate to its relatively minor utility.
 For example my wide Evernew ECA 252 weighs 81g for the pot but a further 30g for the lid, 37% of the pot’s weight and 27% of the product’s weight overall!

-So I had this idea of switching to a smaller capacity ‘tall’ pot (one taller than it is wide) which was still wide enough to store the canister in with the stove on top.
+So I had this idea of switching to a smaller capacity ‘narrow’ pot (one taller than it is wide) which was still wide enough to store the canister in with the stove on top.
 No wasted space and a smaller pack volume.

 However my idea was seeded on stony ground as the otherwise excellent Bluff Mountain outfitters in Hot Springs had no such pot on sale.
 And after Hot Springs I had bigger concerns to worry about so only now am I revisiting this subject.